 Even though medical secretaries have a vital role that can and does impact on patient safety, it is rare for them to be sued in their own names.

-The reason for this is that medical secretaries are usually employed by a hospital or clinic, or directly by a particular surgeon.
-In those situations, the employer hospital, clinic or surgeon is “vicariously liable” for any negligent error by the secretary.
+The reason for this is that medical secretaries are usually employed by a hospital or clinic, or directly by a particular surgeon or doctors.
+In those situations, the employer hospital, clinic or surgeon/doctor is “vicariously liable” for any negligent error by the secretary.
 The legal doctrine of vicarious liability means that the employer is held to be responsible for the employee’s negligent error in the course of the employee’s work, even if the employer did not know about, or cause, the error and would otherwise be innocent of any negligence.

-As a result, most properly represented claimant patients who have been harmed by a medical secretarial error know that the correct defendant in that situation is really the employer hospital, clinic or surgeon.
-The hospital, clinic or surgeon then gets sued, rather than the medical secretary personally.
+As a result, most properly represented claimant patients who have been harmed by a medical secretarial error know that the correct defendant in that situation is really the employer hospital, clinic or surgeon/doctor.
+The hospital, clinic or surgeon/doctor then gets sued, rather than the medical secretary personally.
 For this reason, claims against medical secretaries personally are relatively rare.